Pontiac Aztek: Technology and notable features

 The Aztek was produced at General Motors' Ramos Arizpe, Mexico, assembly plant, where it shared an assembly line with the Buick Rendezvous.
-In Canada, it filled the gap left since the Sunrunner's discontinuation in 1997, while in the US and Mexico it was the first Pontiac-badged SUV ever sold.
-At launch, the Aztek was available with either front-wheel drive or Versatrak, a full-time, fully automatic all-wheel drive system which provided traction in the snow or rain and could handle moderately rough off-road surfaces.
+In Canada, it filled the gap left since the Sunrunner's discontinuation in 1997, while in the U.S. and Mexico, it was the first Pontiac-badged SUV ever sold.
+At launch, the Aztek was initially available with front-wheel drive, but later in the 2001 model year, a full-time, fully automatic all-wheel-drive system dubbed Versatrak was made available.
+The all-wheel-drive system provided traction in the snow or rain and could handle moderately rough off-road surfaces, thanks to its hydraulic gerotor pumps and multi-plate clutch packs, instead of the typically used viscous couplings.
+Versatrak models were equipped with a fully independent rear suspension with aluminum-alloy control arms and crossmember, as well as rear solid disc brakes, instead of the rear beam axle and drum brakes on front-wheel-drive models.
+The Versatrak system was supplied by Steyr-Daimler-Puch AG, under license from McLaren Traction Technologies.

 The Aztek was one of the first automobiles to be designed entirely using computerized rapid-prototyping/rapid-visualization tools.
-The dashboard was designed by Johnson Controls, and featured Pontiac's trademark red lighting scheme along with an optional heads-up display.
+The dashboard was designed by Johnson Controls, and featured Pontiac's trademark red lighting scheme along with an optional head-up display.